 There are those who think that people of faith should keep their faith to themselves, or at least to keep it within the walls of their church buildings.
 However, one of the founding principles of America is the freedom of religion, the right of all people to worship freely, without government constraint.
-True worship is a way of life, to exercise one’s faith in all that one does, even at work, at school, in the voting booth or in the public square.
+True worship is a way of life, to exercise one’s faith in all that one does, at work, at school, in the voting booth or in the public square.

-At the head of our procession we carry the American and the Vatican flags as an expression of our Faith.
 It is by being faithful to Christ and His Church that we become faithful citizens of our country.
 We are Catholics, we are Americans, and we are faithful citizens.

 VIVA CHRISTO REY!